2023-2024 Undergraduate & Graduate Catalog

 Academic Review Committee

-Review appeals of the withdrawal deadline and the Petition to Return process.
+Review appeals of the withdrawal deadline, Petition to Return, and Academic Forgiveness process.

 Course Evaluations and Substitutions